JonathanVrijsen/Comnet-Messenger/README.md

 To run the code and launch the application, the file main.py should be run.
 The program has been tested and therefore is compatible for Windows and macOS.
-Other operating systems shouldn't be a problem as long as python and the previously mentioned libraries are compatible for that operating system.
+Other operating systems shouldn't be a problem as long as Python and the previously mentioned libraries are compatible for that operating system.

 ## Features